top of page

 I then became more aware that a typical yoga class consisted of more pushing moves and not so many complimentary pulling moves, meaning that certain muscles can get overlooked when it comes to strength on the yoga mat.
 This is why I have a strong focus on developing strength to safely deepen flexibility and increase range of motion.

 After incorporating strength training in to my routine and adding in different types of movement I became a better practitioner.
-Due to my instabilities, I went from my practice feeling stagnant to progressing in certain areas, particularly back bending.
+Due to my instabilities, I went from my practice feeling stagnant to really progressing in certain areas.
 I started engaging muscles rather than relying on my flexibility.

 I believe that with intention, a curious approach and the powerful tool of using your breath you can start to open your body and mind to reach its full potential, helping you with all aspects of your daily life.